RTradeLtd/Temporal/docs/ARCHITECTURE.md

 Currently we aren't implementing SSL or basic auth on our IPFS and IFPS Cluster endpoints, however since they don't have direct access to the internet, and all communication occurs on a local network we have not deemd this a concern for now.

+The interface between the website frontend, and our backend which receives the actual storage requests will be encrypted to prevent traffic sniffing.

 #### Internal Endpoints

 We never exchange unencrypted secrets, even through encrypted communication channels (ssh, https, etc..) we always encrypt the secret prior to transmission with PGP.